minpie/libminpie_pub/libminpie_c_crypto/readme.md

 Ubuntu 20.04 LTS x86-64 architecture
 GCC 9.4.0
 OpenSSL 1.1.1f(OPTIONAL)
+GNU GMP 6.2.0(OPTIONAL)
 ```

 comment 1: Other linux version may works.<br>
 comment 2: OpenSSL is not required for not all my codes. if need, change build.sh
 comment 3: OpenSSL is can be easily installed by ($ sudo apt-get install libssl-dev), but will be not latest version.<br>
+comment 4: GNU GMP is not required for not all my codes. if need, change build.sh

 <h4>1.
 Clone this repo.</h4>